-When they are calmer, encourage them to create a comfort kit or feel good box.

-They can add items like pens, a sketch or puzzle book, an uplifting music playlist, a fidget board, nail varnish, something nice to smell and a favourite chocolate bar.
-Encourage them to make it their own.
+When they are calmer, encourage them to make a feel good box containing items with happy memories, pens and a sketch or puzzle book, uplifting music playlist, a stress ball/fidget board, something nice to smell and taste, let them make it personal.
 This can help them get through a difficult day or night.